 The Group's share of production of gas from the Block is sold to GAIL.
-The price has been agreed for a period of three years with periodical review and reassessment as mutually by the parties.
-Presently the price is under review and negotiation, which the Group expects to be finalized soon.
+The prices has been agreed for a period of three years which expired in September 2016.
+As per the terms of contract, after expiry of three years period, the price will be reviewed periodically and reassessed mutually between the parties.
+The Company is presently in negotiations with GAIL for increase in gas price.
 No commodity price hedging contracts have been entered into.